piertv21/ditto-wodt-integration/README.md

 htpasswd nginx.htpasswd user1
 ```

-To add a Ditto Thing:
+## To integrate a Ditto Thing:
+- Implement and add your Ditto Thing Ontology
-- Edit Ditto Thing ID in the entrypoint
+- Edit Ditto Thing ID and Ontology in the constructor in App.java
-- Add its Thing Models in resources/ folder
-- Add its Ontology in DTDManager/impl/ folder

-Note: some libraries such as "wot-servient" may have to be installed manually.
+Note: some libraries such as "wot-servient" may have to be imported manually.